atao60/pop-tech/README.md

 The *jbake* documentation is available [here](http://jbake.org/docs/).

-Run
+Build and running
 ------

 * To update the frameworks (bootstrap, SyntaxHighlighter, ...):
-          `mvn clean process-resources -Dwebjars`
+          `mvn clean process-resources -Pwebjars`
 &nbsp;
 With *M2Eclipse*, see launcher `pop-tech_setup_webjars`.

-* *popsuite-blog:pop-tech* itself must have been installed in the local m2 repository, otherwise:
+* *popsuite-blog:pop-tech* itself must have been installed in the local m2 repository, otherwise do it now:
           `mvn clean install`
 &nbsp;
 With *M2Eclipse*, see launcher `pop-tech_clean_install`.